bartczernicki/Articles/20230129-MeasuringSalesPerformanceUsingSimpleStatisticalModels/Readme.md

 ![Cover - Sales Team](https://raw.githubusercontent.com/bartczernicki/Articles/main/20230129-MeasuringSalesPerformanceUsingSimpleStatisticalModels/Image-CoverofSalesTeam.png)

-Measuring sales team performance can be challenging.
-However, it doesn't have to complex and even simple techniques can provide tremendous value in understanding your sales organization.
-In this article, I will cover how simple statistical models can be applied to measure and illuminate basic sales metrics.
+Measuring sales performance is a crucial aspect of running a successful business.
+Accurately tracking and analyzing sales data helps companies understand their strengths and weaknesses, perform forecasts, identify trends, and make informed decisions that drive growth.
+In this article, I will illuminate how some simple statistical models can be used for measuring sales performance.
+Whether you are part of small or enterprise sales team, these simple quantitative techniques can be used to provide valuable sales insights.

 ![Sales Price's Law](https://raw.githubusercontent.com/bartczernicki/Articles/main/20230129-MeasuringSalesPerformanceUsingSimpleStatisticalModels/Image-SalesPricesLaw.png)